 On a daily basis we are inundated with countless nutrition and weight loss messages.
 Some of these are accurate, while others couldn’t be further from the truth.
 But “buyer beware” because many nutrition statements or health claims out there are simply trying to sell you something!
 Something that usually is too good to be true.
 And while sound nutrition science may not always offer a quick fix, it never goes out of style.
 Here is a list of weight loss myths we hear every day.

-“Natural is better.”
-There is very little regulation put on the use of the word “natural” and many of these foods deliver lots of calories.
+3. 'Natural is better' - there is very little regulation put on the use of the word “natural” and many of these foods deliver lots of calories.
 From a food science perspective, it is difficult to define a food product that is 'natural' because the food has probably been processed and is no longer the product of the earth.
 That said, the FDA has not developed a definition for use of the term or its derivatives.
 However, the agency has not objected to the use of the term if the food does not contain added color, artificial flavors, or synthetic substances.

-“Certain foods can make you burn calories.”
-No foods can burn fat.
+6. 'Certain foods can make your burn calories' - No foods can burn fat.
 While different foods offer different health benefits, people are often left wondering if calories vary from one food to the next.
 But a calorie is a calorie, no matter where it comes from.
 Some foods with caffeine or spice may speed up your metabolism (the way your body uses energy or calories) for a very short time, but they do not cause weight loss.
 The extra calories certain foods may burn is so insignificant that it really doesn’t make a difference.